 You are provided an ECU email account.
-Students are encouraged to check their email account regularly for important announcements and messages from campus.
+Students are required to check their email account regularly for important announcements and messages from campus.
 Your email address is your PirateID followed by @students.ecu.edu (ex. email@example.com)

 You can check your e-mail from the ECU website: